Christ became our Lord and Redeemer

-Jesus told the Pharisees they would know He is the promised Messiah, on the cross, the Redeemer and King of Israel, spoken of in Isaiah 44:6.
+Jesus told the Jews they would know He is the promised Messiah, on the cross, the Redeemer and King of Israel, spoken of in Isaiah 44:6.

 “I do not speak concerning all of you.
 I know whom I have chosen; but that the Scripture may be fulfilled, ‘He who eats bread with Me has lifted up his heel against Me.’
 Now I tell you before it comes, that when it does come to pass, you may believe that I AM.”